HobnobMancer/pyrewton/index.md

 **CAZy family annotation prediction:**.
 Evaluating per CAZy family indpendent of other CAZy families, and the CAZy family multi-label classification.
 1. `family_predicted_classification_<date>.csv`, written in long form with the columns: Genomic_accession, Protein_accession, Prediction_tool, then one column per CAZy clas (which are scored as 0 if not predicted to be in the class, and 1 if predicted to be in the CAZy class), Rand_index and Adjusted_rand_index
-2. Per prediction a `.csv` file with the name `<tool>_fam_classifications_<date>.csv` is compiled, with the columns Genomic_accession, Protein_accession, Prediction_tool, then one column for each CAZy family (listing a 0 if the family classification was not predicted for the protein and a 1 if was predicted for the protein)
-3. `fam_stats_df_<date>.csv`, with the columns: CAZy_family, Prediction_tool, Specificty, Sensitivity, Fbeta_score, Accuracy, #TN (number of true negative predictions), #FN (number of false negative predictions), #TP (number of true positive predictions), #FP (number of false positive predictions), Recall_sample_size
+2. `family_long_form_stats_df_<date>.csv`, written in long form with the columns: CAZy_family, Prediction_tool, Statistical_parameter, Statistic_value.
+The statistic patermeters included are:
+  - Specificity
+  - Sensitivity
+  - Precision
+  - Fbeta-score
+  - Accuracy
+  - Number of true negatives (TN) in the data set
+  - Number of false negatives (FN) in the data set
+  - Number of true positives (TP) in the data set
+  - Number of false positivies (FP) in the data set
+  - Sensitivity sample size (TP + FN)
+4. `family_per_row_stats_df_<date>.csv`, with the columns: CAZy_family, Prediction_tool, Specificity, Sensitivity, Precision, Fbeta_score, Accuracy.
-4. `family_ground_truth_classifications_<date>.csv` containing the CAZy family annotations from CAZy for every protein across all input tests sets.
+6. `family_ground_truth_classifications_<date>.csv` containing the CAZy family annotations from CAZy for every protein across all input tests sets.
-5. `CAZy_fam_testset_freq_<date>.json` keyed by CAZy family and valued by interget listing the number of occurences of the respective CAZy family across all test sets.
+7. `CAZy_fam_testset_freq_<date>.json` keyed by CAZy family and valued by interget listing the number of occurences of the respective CAZy family across all test sets.

 By default `python3 calculate_stats_from_*.py` writes the output to the cwd.
 To specify a different output directory, add the `--output` flag to the command, followed by the path to the output directory.
 The output directory and its parent directories do not need to already exist, these can be created `pyrewton`.